BrentBaccala/hurd/README.md

 3. In the Hurd source directory, replace the **libpager** directory with a symbolic link to the **libpager** directory from this repository.

+3. In the Hurd source directory, apply `patches/libpager.patch` to make everything linked with libpager link with stdc++, since the new libpager is written in C++.

-4. In the Hurd source directory, run `dpkg-buildpackage -b` to re-build the Hurd packages.
+4. In the Hurd source directory, run either `dpkg-buildpackage -b` to re-build the Hurd packages, or `dpkg-buildpackage -T build` to build the binaries without making a new Debian package.

-5. Install the new Hurd packages and reboot the Hurd virtual machine.
+5. Install the new Hurd packages (or just the `/hurd/ext2fs.static` binary) and reboot the Hurd virtual machine.

 6. In the repository's **netmsg** directory, run `make`